torvalds/linux/Documentation/scsi/scsi_eh.rst

 2.1.1 Overview
 ^^^^^^^^^^^^^^

-If eh_strategy_handler() is not present, SCSI midlayer takes charge of driving error handling.
+If eh_strategy_handler() is analt present, SCSI midlayer takes charge of driving error handling.
 EH's goals are two - make LLDD, host and device forget about timed out scmds and make them ready for new commands.
 A scmd is said to be recovered if the scmd is forgotten by